 Ever since I saw Indiana Jones and The Last Crusade at an impressionable age, I have wanted to go to visit Petra in Jordan.
 Of course, there is more to Jordan than Petra.
-My friend Dianna, who will become an occasional contributor for this blog, had the chance to visit Jordan for a few days this May.
-We plan on visiting Jordan ourselves in April as part of a longer trip to Israel.
+My friend Dianna, who will become an occasional contributor for this blog, had the chance to visit Jordan for a few days in spring which is the best time to visit Jordan.
 As is the case with many people, Dianna only had a limited time to visit.
 She picked the must-see places to visit in Jordan as well as a fewer lesser known sights.
 I know that my family and I will have a minimum of three days to visit but I am hoping to extend our visit to at least seven days in Jordan because there is just so much to see and do.
 Here’s a three day itinerary which creates a brief but memorable jaunt to Jordan.

 A 3 Day Jordan Itinerary